stellfoundry/gx-ai/docs/Nonlinear.rst

   [Geometry]
    igeo = 1                        # use Miller geometry, and read geometry coefficients from "eik"-style text file geofile = "cyclone_miller.eik.out"  # name of geometry file
+   # WARNING: the following Miller parameters are not read directly by GX, but can instead be used to create the above geometry file
+   # using the miller geometry module via
+   # python ../../../geometry_modules/miller/gx_geo.py cyclone_miller_adiabatic_electrons.in cyclone_miller.eik.out
+   # changing the parameters below without regenerating a new geometry file will have no effect on GX
    rhoc = 0.5                      # flux surface label, r/a
    Rmaj = 2.77778                  # major radius of center of flux surface, normalized to L_ref R_geo = 2.77778                 # major radius of magnetic field reference point, normalized to L_ref (i.e. B_t(R_geo) = B_ref)